yohanjo/Paper-Alerts/README.md

 # Paper Alerts

-Send alert emails for updates on WikiCFP or ACM Proceedings.
+Send alert emails for updates on WikiCFP and ACM Proceedings.

 ## WikiCFP
  Read [WikiCFP](http://www.wikicfp.org) and send alert emails when a new call-for-papers is available for user-selected conferences.